Testing for a blown head gasket on your Dodge Neon (or Cirrus, Stratus, Voyager, Caravan, PT Cruiser) can be done in several ways.

 Pull the engine oil dipstick out of the engine.

-Now, take a close look at the area where the oil is sticking to it.
-You’re looking for one of two things:
+Now, take at the oil is sticking to the dipstick.
+You'll see one of two things:

 1.)
-Is the oil the color of coffee with too much cream or a milky white/tan color?
-Or...
+The oil is the color of coffee with too much cream or a milky white/tan color.

 2.)
-Is the color of the oil its normal color?
+The color of the oil is its normal color.

 Take a look at the following interpretations to find out which one best fits what you have observed of the color of the oil:

-CASE 1: The color of the oil is a light tan, like coffee with too much cream, this confirms that the head gasket is blown.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This confirms that the head gasket is blown.
 No further testing is required, since this confirms beyond a shadow of a doubt that the cylinder head gasket is blown.